Paul Thomas Anderson: 2000s

 There Will Be Blood (2007), Anderson's fifth film, is loosely based on Upton Sinclair's 1927 novel Oil!
 It follows a ruthless oil prospector exploiting the Southern California oil boom in the early 20th century.
 Against a $25 million budget, the film earned $76.1 million worldwide.

 At the 80th Academy Awards, it was nominated for eight awards, tying with No Country for Old Men.
 Anderson was nominated for Best Picture, Best Director and Best Adapted Screenplay, losing all three to the Coen Brothers for No Country for Old Men.
 Daniel Day-Lewis won Best Actor and Robert Elswit won Best Cinematography.
 Paul Dano received a nomination for the BAFTA Award for Best Supporting Actor.
 Anderson was nominated for the Directors Guild of America Award for Outstanding Directing – Feature Film.

 There Will Be Blood was regarded by some critics as one of the greatest films of the decade, with some further declaring it one of the most accomplished American films of the modern era.
 David Denby of The New Yorker wrote, "Anderson has now done work that bears comparison to the greatest achievements of Griffith and Ford", while Richard Schickel proclaimed it "one of the most wholly original American movies ever made."
 In 2017, New York Times film critics A. O. Scott and Manohla Dargis named it the "Best Film of the 21st Century So Far".

 2010s

 In December 2009, Anderson worked on a new film about a "charismatic intellectual" starting a new religion in the 1950s.
 An associate of Anderson's stated that the idea for the film had been in his mind for twelve years.
 The Master was released on September 14, 2012, in North America, and received critical acclaim.
 The film follows an alcoholic World War II veteran, who meets the leader of a religious organization.
-Though the film makes no reference to the movement, it has "long been widely assumed to be based on Scientology."
+Though the film does not refer to the movement, it has "long been widely assumed to be based on Scientology."
 At the 85th Academy Awards, the film was nominated for three awards, including for Best Actor (Joaquin Phoenix), Best Supporting Actor (Hoffman) and Best Supporting Actress (Amy Adams).

 Production of the film adaptation for Thomas Pynchon's novel Inherent Vice began in May and ended in August 2013.
 The film marked the first time that Pynchon allowed his work to be adapted for the screen, and had Anderson work with Phoenix for a second time.
 The supporting cast includes Owen Wilson, Reese Witherspoon, Jena Malone, Martin Short, Benicio Del Toro, Katherine Waterston and Josh Brolin.
 Following its release in December 2014, the film was nominated for two awards at the 87th Academy Awards, including for Best Adapted Screenplay and Best Costume Design.